 Here are some of the most common questions parents have about Chi Alpha.

-You are always welcome at any of our events and you are also welcome to schedule a one-on-one meeting with a pastor.
+Of course!
+You are always welcome at any of our events and you are also welcome to schedule a one-on-one meeting with a pastor if you would like to ask any questions about Chi Alpha.

-In addition, Chi Alpha usually hosts an informal reception during Family Weekend so be sure to ask your child about that.
+In addition, Chi Alpha usually hosts an informal reception during Family Weekend and so if you’ll be here for that then be sure to come and see us.

 Is Chi Alpha the university church?

 No. There is a university-sponsored church on campus led by Stanford’s Deans for Religious Life.
 We are not them.
 Chi Alpha is a voluntary student organization (a VSO, in Stanford parlance) registered with Student Activities and Leadership (SAL).
 We are allowed to exist by the university, but they do not endorse our theology.
-Glen, our pastor, is not a university employee.
+Glen, our pastor, is not a university employee nor is our group funded by the university (although we do on occasion receive money from the student government for specific events).

 Is Chi Alpha part of a denomination?